MudSnail/Determining-Location-Accuracy/README.md

 After this, I went ahead and ran baseline pipelines to check how different preprocessing of features my impact the model.
 Once this was done and the final pipeline was built I ran several models: Logistic Regression, SVC, Random Forest and XGBoost (especially since the data was non-linear).

 # How to Run the Model
+The toy dataset, represents what data is expected as input by the model, but is not actual data from Ocean Wise.

 # Limitations of the Model
 Finding Location Accuracy of cetaceans can be quite difficult, this is because your target is in constant motion.However, when it came to the limitations of my data for training a model there were two major limitations.